 Making it easy to collect addresses is what Mailbook does best.
 So you are in the right place to get started.
-If you sign up with a Mailbook you get your own free address book, and a personal link.
+If you sign up with a Mailbook you get your own free online address book, and a personal link.
 The first step is to send the link to the people you want to invite.

 The result is a Mailbook account with all your contacts and their addresses.
 Once you have everyone's address the next steps depend on what your goal is:

 If you are getting married, usually the task to collect addresses and sent out invitation is done together with the master of ceremonies.
-Best is to share your Mailbook account so the actual task of sending the invitations can be oursourced to him/her.
+Best is to share your Mailbook account so the actual task of sending the invitations can be outsourced to him/her.

 Depending on your budget you can either use a well known card sending website and use one of their default designs, or have a (local) designer design your card.
 The latter will be more expensive, but will make it much more personal.
 That person will usually also opt to make sure the quality of the paper, printing, design and small details are perfect.

 The wedding invitation should contain (of course) the people who are getting married, who is invited (kids, spouse?), a save the date, RSVP, and the contact details of the master of ceremony.
 Specific details for the day(s) are usually not in the initial invitation.

 If you are expecting a baby, for baby shower invitations you can either design your own card, or choose one of the many design templates offered by card sending websites.
 If you design your own card, it could look more personal but will also be more time intensive.